5 Tips to Manage Credit Card Spending

 3. Leverage Rewards to Improve Your Financial Health

-Depending which credit cards you have, it's possible to use the rewards to help improve your financial wellness.
-Consider getting cash back that you can put toward your account balance.
-Alternatively, you can use your rewards to buy discounted gift cards to the stores you know and love — saving on future purchases without having to use your credit card.
+If you have a rewards credit card, you might be able to use it to to help improve your financial wellness.
+If you have a pure cash back credit card, use any cash rewards you receive to put toward your account balance or direct deposit it into a savings account.
+Alternatively, if you have a rewards points credit card, you can use your rewards to buy discounted gift cards to the stores you know and love—saving on future purchases without having to use your credit card.
+Or, you may also be able to redeem your reward points for cash redemption to put into savings or towards your account.
 Just make sure you know when your rewards expire to get the most out of them.

 4. Consider Setting a Monthly Spending Limit